 The Planet Mark Awards recognise individuals who are taking positive strides towards improving sustainability within their organisations by communicating the impact of environmental negligence to industry bodies, customers and the general public.

 Hosted at Sadlers Wells Theatre on the 12th October, the proceedings celebrated Planet Mark’s sustainability champions and enlightened leaders, where Bywaters won over the judging panel with its company mascot, ‘Plasticus’ the blue whale made of recovered plastic.

-Describing it as one of its most famous campaigns so far, Plasticus was constructed from materials collected at Bywaters’ beach clean events in the south east, together with businesses and households disposing from East London.
+As one of our most famous campaigns so far, Plasticus was constructed from materials collected at Bywaters’ beach clean events in the south east, together with businesses and households disposing from East London.

 Sian Glover, head of CSR at Bywaters, said: